-Successful non-invasive ventilation treatment depends on a number of factors.
+Successful NIV depends on a number of factors.
 One of the most important is patient acceptance.
-This article contains tips to encourage your patients to quickly get accustomed to NIV.
+This article contains tips to encourage your patients to quickly acclimatise to NIV.

-Selecting the right equipment for non-invasive ventilation consists of identifying the right ventilator for the therapy, the right circuit configuration and an appropriate NIV mask.
-Our non-invasive ventilation devices feature world-class technology and intuitive design features, with menu options that allow low-touch therapy setup and adjustment.
+Selecting the right equipment for NIV consists of identifying the right ventilator for the therapy, the right circuit configuration and an appropriate NIV mask.

 Ensure that the patient understands what you are going to do so you can gain their cooperation, alleviate any fears and reduce their anxiety.

-If possible, have your patient sit in an upright position to help reduce the work of breathing, optimize lung expansion and improve comfort.
+Place your patient in an upright sitting position to assist in reducing the work of breathing, optimise lung expansion, and improve comfort.

-Make sure to select the correct mask size, paying attention to the instructions on the quick fitting guide.
-(Tip: with ResMed's AcuCare masks, use the fitting template on the side of the packaging for quick, easy and accurate sizing).
+Make sure the correct mask size is selected (tip: with ResMed’s AcuCare masks, use the fitting template on the side of the packaging to ensure quick, easy and accurate selection).

 Once the ventilator is set up with the right circuit and mask, you may need to complete a Learn Circuit.
 Check with the ventilator manufacturer guidelines.

 Start therapy at low pressures.
-Hold the mask (or allow the patient to hold the mask) to their face until they become comfortable with the airflow.
+Hold the mask, (or allow the patient to hold the mask) to their face until they become comfortable with the therapy.
 Then attach the straps to hold the mask in place, and slowly increase pressure to the desired settings.
 Continue to coach and reassure your patient.

 Titrate the level of oxygen, inspiratory and expiratory positive airway pressures (IPAP/EPAP or PS and PEEP).
 The goal is to achieve adequate exhaled tidal volume, control respiratory rate, improve oxygenation, reduce the work of breathing and improve patient comfort.